spacecolonyone/MarsCityState/README.md

 The governor organization will sell seats for scientist and tourists in advance allowing sufficient time for building the city to accomodate them.
 Scientists will be limited to 20% of the total population.
 Tourists will be limited to another 20% of the total population.
 The remaining 60% of the population will be providing infrastructure maintenance and services to the scientists and tourists.
 In this period, the governor organization will carefully select these people such that they will settle permanently.
 It will look for young people, couples, with complementing skills.

+The governor organization will also lay the foundations of the service platform that will ensure residents can meet their needs and businesses can easily start and grow.
+However, the city will be small as a market during this first period and the governor organization will contract the businesses needed for the basic needs of the residents - for shelter, air, food, water, heating, electricity, communication.

 The income of the city will rely on the science projects and tourists.
 The city will re-invest part of the income in scaling the infrastructure and staff but will still need additional capital investments to reach population of 1 thousand.
 A portion of the investment will be used to build the first space elevator.

 <div style="page-break-after: always;"></div>